Tatiana by Kwame Onwuachi

 Awards and Competitive Position

-For context on how Afro-Caribbean fine dining registers nationally, it is worth noting that the restaurants building serious critical cases for this cuisine remain relatively few.
+For context on how Afro-Caribbean fine dining registers nationally, the restaurants building serious critical cases for this cuisine remain relatively few.
 Emeril's in New Orleans occupies a different register entirely, and the technically ambitious kitchens of Lazy Bear in San Francisco, Alinea in Chicago, or The French Laundry in Napa work from European-derived fine-dining templates.
 Tatiana's award trajectory is being achieved with a culinary tradition that has had far less institutional support than French-lineage cooking at comparable rooms like Single Thread Farm in Healdsburg, Providence in Los Angeles, 8½ Otto e Mezzo Bombana in Hong Kong, or Alain Ducasse at Louis XV in Monte Carlo.

 Planning Your Visit